ProBag/-Deep-Learning-Based-Recommendation/README.md

 </div>

-Explore the powerful combination of wide linear models and deep neural networks for personalized book recommendations using the Wide &amp; Deep learning approach.
+Explore the powerful combination of wide linear models and deep neural networks for personalized book recommendations using the Wide &amp; Deep learning approach in PyTorch.The model learns user and item features beyond ID numbers.
+Achieve prediction accuracy with an 80/20 train-test split.

 Paper referred: https://arxiv.org/abs/1606.07792